Strike Back (TV series): Home media releases

 The first series of Strike Back was released on a two-disc set on DVD and Blu-ray Disc on 7 June 2010 in the United Kingdom (Region 2), just two weeks after the conclusion of the series on television.
 In Australia (Region 4), the DVD was released on 3 May 2011, while the Blu-ray was released later on 2 June.
 The release consisted of all six episodes, which were edited to three feature-length episodes, along with special features, namely cast interviews and behind the scenes featurette.

 The second series, Project Dawn, was released on a three-disc set on DVD and Blu-ray on 14 November 2011.
 Along with the ten episodes, the set includes the special featurettes Top Secrets: Making Strike Back: Project Dawn, Firearms Training, and Scott Vs Igor Fight Scene featurettes, as well as broadcast titles.
 On the same day of its release, a collection of both series were also released on DVD and Blu-ray.
 In the United States (Region 1), the series, labelled Strike Back: Cinemax Season One, was released on 7 August 2012.
 The American release includes audio commentaries from various cast and crew members on five episodes, along with a DVD and digital copy on the Blu-ray edition.
 Vengeance was released on DVD on 5 November 2012 in the UK.
 The fifth series was available only in the UK until 1 March 2016, at which time the North American DVD and Blu-ray disc versions were released.
 Series 1–5 are available in the UK as PAL DVDs, and series 2–5 (North American Cinemax series 1–4) have all been available in North America as NTSC DVDs and Blu-ray discs since 1 March 2016.
 A manufacture-on-demand DVD of the final series, The Last Shot, was released via the Warner Archive Collection on August 25, 2020.

 Future

 Feature film

-It was announced in October 2015 that plans to make a Strike Back feature film are in the early planning stages, with the two leads, Winchester and Stapleton, to reprise their roles.
+It was announced in October 2015 that plans to make a Strike Back feature film were in the early planning stages, with the two leads, Winchester and Stapleton, to reprise their roles.